Crowns and Bridges

 Despite your best efforts, you have to deal with one or more cases of tooth decay.
 Adding to that, you may even have to nurse a fractured tooth or two.
 This could have resulted from trying to crack a hard nut or even opening beer bottles with your teeth.
 In a good number of cases, the damage is not too severe and can be corrected with a filling.
 But the filling may not be as strong as teeth itself and will gradually wear off.
 In extreme cases, the affected teeth may have to be pulled out.

 Niddrie Dental Clinic has recorded a steady stream of patients seeking dental crowns and bridges.

 What are dental crowns and bridges?

 Dental crown is an artificial crown made in the lab which is used to replace weakened or damaged natural crown of a tooth.
-A crown will entirely cover or “cap” the remaining tooth structure giving it strength, improve its function, shape and appearance.
+A crown will entirely cover or “cap” the remaining tooth structure giving it strength, improving its function, shape and appearance.
 Crowns are tooth-shaped covers that are fitted over damaged or weak teeth, while bridges are tooth recreations of conjoined crowns that are anchored on the healthy teeth on either side of the gap.
-Though gold and silver amalgam crowns and bridges are quite popular, those made from porcelain are generally stronger.
+Though gold and metal crowns and bridges are strong.
+Those made from porcelain are generally popular.

 Benefits of crowns and bridges